hanzla-sib/AdvanceJS/readme.md

 The `window` object is a global object provided by the browser, acting as a container for various features not part of core JavaScript.

 ### 🔹 Important Properties & Methods
-- `window.location` → Returns the URL (href) of the current window.
+- `window.location.href` → Returns the URL (href) of the current window.
 - `window.innerHeight` → Gets the current window height.

 ### 🔹 `var` vs. `let` & `const`